-The Company aims to maximize the value of gas fees earned by increasing block production while minimizing Validator Payments required for purchasing block space from validators to propose blocks to the Ethereum network.
+In January 2024, we introduced "Builder+", an Ethereum block builder.
+Builder+ utilizes algorithms to construct optimized blocks for on-chain validation.
+The Company aims to maximize the value of gas fees earned by increasing block production the number of blocks we purchase while minimizing Validator Payments required for purchasing block space from validators to propose blocks to the Ethereum network space.